AlfrescoArchive/alfresco-dbp-deployment/README.md

 Environment variables from the infrastructure project will be used in the deployment steps below.

 **Note!
 AWS ONLY **
-We dont advise you to use the same EFS instance for persisting the data from multiple dbp deployments.
+We don't advise you to use the same EFS instance for persisting the data from multiple dbp deployments.

 ### Docker Registry Pull Secrets